Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/term1/07-Documenting Design.md

 comments: true
 ---

+!!!
+Note "**Too Long Didn't Read**"

+    Our first lesson on documenting design with Pablo focused on the importance of storytelling, even in day-to-day class reflections.
+Pablo taught us how to structure our documentation sites, making them engaging and reader-friendly.
+This was incredibly inspiring and gave me a clear direction for building my site.
+We also had an introduction to coding websites with Josep Marti, learning to set up a basic website skeleton using Git, GitHub, and the MKdocs framework.
+This crash course in web development was both exciting and challenging.
+With the help of ChatGPT, I've been able to accelerate my learning and document useful snippets of code for my classmates.
+Keeping the site updated has become easier as I discover new HTML and CSS tricks.
+While it can be distracting, I'm committed to perfecting my documentation site and enjoying the process.
+---

 ## Starting from scratch

 Our first lesson in documenting design started with an introduction to storytelling.
 Our teacher, Pablo (*a former MDEF student himself and creative lead at an advertising agency in a past life*) introduced us to the importance of storytelling, even when it’s just documenting what we’ve been doing in our day-to-day classes.
 To write for an audience, making for an engaging story that readers would want to carry on reading and come back for more each week.
 A real hero’s journey.